Somalis in Pakistan: Demographics

-The Somali community in Pakistan is very small, comprising around 2,500 immigrants as of late 2012.
-It comprised 4,000 to 8,000 migrants only a few months earlier, but steadily shrunk in size as Somali immigrants effected a secondary migration to other countries.
+The Somali community in Pakistan comprises around 2500 immigrants as of late 2023.
+It comprised 1400 to 1500 migrants only a few Years earlier, but steadily Grew in size as Somali immigrants effected a migration to Pakistan after the Start of the Al Shabab insurgency.
 The majority of Somalis are students pursuing education in various universities across the country.

 Besides the majority students, 535 refugees and 37 asylum-seekers were at the time also legally registered with the UNHCR in Islamabad.
 Almost half of them arrived during the height of Somalia's Islamist insurgency between 2006 and 2009.
 10 percent were young children and teenagers, and two percent were born in Pakistan.
 They formed the largest refugee group in Pakistan after Afghans.

 Most Somalis in Pakistan are concentrated in major urban centers like Islamabad and Karachi.
 A few hundred live in Lahore.
 Islamabad's G-10 sector is home to several Somali businesses and residents, and is known as "Somali Street".